retro16/blastsdk/doc/bdb.md

-subgo                    resume sub CPU execution set <register> <value>   set the value of a register subset <register> <value> set the value of a register in the sub CPU step                     execute one instruction substep                  execute one instruction on the sub CPU boot <file>              boot a RAM program or a CD image (runs its IP and SP) bootsp <file>            boot SP from a CD image break <address>          place a breakpoint at <address>.
+subgo                    resume sub CPU execution set <register> <value>   set the value of a register subset <register> <value> set the value of a register in the sub CPU step / s                 execute one instruction skip                     skip one instruction substep / ss             execute one instruction on the sub CPU subskip                  skip one instruction on the sub CPU boot <file>              boot a RAM program or a CD image (runs its IP and SP) bootsp <file>            boot SP from a CD image break <address>          place a breakpoint at <address>.
 If <address> is omitted, show a list of breakpoints.